 - 70% of employees say recognition makes them feel emotionally connected to peers

 - 70% say recognition makes them happier at home

 When recognised in the last month, 86% of employees said they trust one another, another 86% said they trust the boss, and 82% said they trust senior leaders.
-In contrast, only 48% of employees who were not recognized in the past month reported trusting their senior leaders.
+In contrast, only 48% of employees who were not recognised in the past month reported trusting their senior leaders.

 Not only is trust key in running a successful business, trust in leadership can also make uncertain times less challenging.
-When recognised in the last month, 69% of employees said they were excited or confident about an upcoming change, vs. only 41% of those who had never been recognized reporting the same.
+When recognised in the last month, 69% of employees said they were excited or confident about an upcoming change, vs. only 41% of those who had never been recognised reporting the same.